BCDigSchol/DSIncubator/Reflections/preliminary.md

 - Where do I go next?
 - What am I aiming for?
 What would a successful project look like?
 What would a failed project look like?

-## Where to post
+## Where to submit

-We ask that you contribute your written reflection (perhaps around 500 words) to the Boston College Libraries' [digital scholarship blog](https://ds.bc.edu/blog).
+We ask that you submit your written reflection (perhaps around 500 words) to our cohort's Google Group at digital-incubator-ggroup@bc.edu.
+With your permission, we will post your reflection on the the Boston College Libraries' [digital scholarship blog](https://ds.bc.edu/blog) in the [Incubator](https://ds.bc.edu/category/incubator) category.

-You will receive an invitation to become a contributor to the Boston College Libraries' [digital scholarship website](https://ds.bc.edu/blog) on WordPress.
-Please create a post and include it in the [Incubator](https://ds.bc.edu/category/incubator) category.

 ## Credit where credit is due